-Reporters, camera crews and other members of the media are allowed at the Vote Center as long as they respect voter privacy and do not interfere with or disrupt the voting process.
-All media presence at Vote Centers is to be coordinated by the Registrar of Voters.
+Reporters, camera crews and other members of the media are allowed at the Registrar of Voters' office as long as they respect voter privacy and do not interfere with or disrupt the election process.
 The media is not permitted to take close-up pictures or video footage of actual ballots.

-Vote Center personnel are not permitted to speak on behalf of the Registrar of Voters to the media.
 For any media inquiries or requests for a quote or interview, please call (714) 567-5197.